-calcFeatureDistRefTSS Calculates the distribution of distances from a query set to closest TSS refAssembly A character vector specifying the reference genome assembly (\e.g.\ 'hg19').
+calcFeatureDistRefTSS Calculates the distribution of distances from a query set to closest TSS query A GenomicRanges or GenomicRangesList object with query regions refAssembly A character vector specifying the reference genome assembly (e.g. 'hg19').
+This will be used to grab chromosome sizes with getTSSs.
+This will be used to grab chromosome sizes with get 1555.

 Given a query GRanges object and an assembly string, this function will grab the TSS list for the given reference assembly and then calculate the distance from each query feature to the closest TSS.
-It is a wrapper of calcFeatureDist that uses built-in TSS features for a reference assembly
+It is a wrapper of calcFeatureDist that uses built-in TSS features for a reference assembly calcFeatureDistRefTSS(vistaEnhancers, "hg19")